suleimank/bmsr-code/README.md

 Cite as: <citation information comes here>

 ## Description
-Method description will to be updated on publication
+Method description will be updated on publication

 ## Contents
 The repository contains the following: